 1. Scrapping the stereotypes

-While society might suggest there is only one way to look womanly, CrossFit athlete Miriam Krug believes otherwise.
+While society might suggest there is only one way to look womanly, female athlete and CrossFit queen Miriam Krug believes otherwise.
 Read Miriam’s letter to the haters that question her looks and motivation.

 2. Taking from the game changers

-In 1967, Kathrine Switzer became the first woman to officially run the Boston Marathon.
+In 1967, Kathrine Switzer became the first female athlete to officially run the Boston Marathon.
 Despite the challenges, she persevered.
 Let her fearlessness help you find your own courage to take on the boundaries you might face, in sport as in life.
 Read her story here.

 3. Knowing your self-worth

 Women over-apologize.
 Learn why Hannah Sellers believes it’s time we stop undermining our self-worth.
 Read her 4 Tips to Kick Your ‘Sorry Habit’ and take ownership of your ideas.

 Billie Jean King: An international tennis star who challenged the status quo by playing (and beating) Bobby Riggs in three sets, proving that gender is not everything.

 Take inspiration from Billie’s approach and never shy away from showing the world that women are just as talented and as capable as men.

 5. Fighting prejudice